vmware-archive/git-commit-integration/README.md

 ## Implementation Details

 * Pushes will be created real-time by listening for webhooks
-* Background job will run for each push, and create/update Refs, Commits, RefCommits, and update all RefCommit `exists` flags accordingly.
+* A background job will run for each push, and create/update Refs, Commits, RefCommits, and update all RefCommit `exists` flags accordingly.
+* A background job will "backfill" and auto-update Commit and Ref data based on current state of database and Github repo
+* A background job will automatically associate commits with external links based on commit data and properties of external links.

 ## Setup